Medicare has a variety of enrollment periods.

 So to have a Medigap plan you need both Part A and Part B.

-However, the time period to enroll in Part A and Part B is what’s called a Medicare initial enrollment period.
+However, the period to enroll in Part A and Part B is what’s called a Medicare initial enrollment period.

 That happens three months before the month of your birthday when you’re turning 65, and then three months after that month as well.
 This is to enroll in: